certifaction/cli/README.md

 >--no-prepare      Do not prepare the document if it is not already
 >                  prepared and return an error instead.
 >--hash            String, the hash of the document to sign
+>--note            Optional note to be saved together with the signature
+>--legal-weight    Allows to select type of the signature.
+Posible values are
+>                  "standard" and "QES".
+Defaults to "standard".
+>--jurisdiction   Only valid with "QES" signature, currently only supported
+>                  value is "ZertES"
 >```